lecardozo/rabbitr/README.md

 # declare queue
 chan$queue_declare('testing')

-# define a callback messages arriving
+# define a callback to call for each message that arrives
 callback <- function(envelope) { print(envelope$message) }

 # start consumer